Chickpea soup for the dojo period

 Summer, with plenty of mushrooms and forest fruits, alternates with colder foggy mornings with lots of morning dew and ubiquitous glittering cobwebs.
-Nature is beautifully coloured golden, many fruits and vegetables ripen, the country is beginning to prepare for the energy of autumn.
+Nature is beautifully coloured golden, many fruits and vegetables ripen, and the country is beginning to prepare for the energy of autumn.
 We have an old summer here, the symbol of which could be a Hokkaido pumpkin – round, like the energy of late summer, orange-yellow, sweet and harmonizing and very beneficial for our health during this period.

 (If you have your own from the garden, use the whole

 easy to remove before mixing),

 a small piece of carrot,

 a pinch of seaweed,

 If you want to serve the soup as a main dish, you can strengthen it with a mixed finer bowl (you no longer cook) and pre-cooked rice.
 In that case, no more honey.
 You will omit honey even with any moist symptoms.

 Rinse the chickpeas and let them soak in cold water overnight.
 Drain the water (it is an ideal watering for houseplants) and cook in pure water with Satureja until soft.
 Alternatively, cook with pieces of soup vegetables and potatoes, or use vegetable broth.
 Set aside part of the cooked chickpeas, remove the onion, and a sprig of Satureja and mix the soup into a smooth cream.